axelarnetwork/axelar-contract-deployments/releases/hedera/2025-09-Hedera-ITS-v2.1.1.md

 - Verify the token manager proxy contract once an ITS token is deployed on `<ChainName>` and then mark it as a proxy.

 > Note: before transferring any tokens to an account on Hedera, that account must be associated with the token.
 Use the `associate-token.js` script to associate the token with the account, see `hedera/README.md` for more details.
+Use `gas-value` in in tinybars (8 decimals).

 - EVM Checklist